zhengyunhan/zhengyunhan.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoc associate at the Singapore-MIT Alliance for Research and Technology (SMART).
-I earned my Ph.D. in Transportation from MIT in 2024 and completed dual Master's degrees in City Planning and Transportation at MIT in 2021, advised by Prof. Jinhua Zhao [Jinhua Zhao](https://dusp.mit.edu/people/jinhua-zhao).
+I earned my Ph.D. in Transportation from MIT in 2024 and completed dual Master's degrees in City Planning and Transportation at MIT in 2021, advised by Prof. [Jinhua Zhao](https://dusp.mit.edu/people/jinhua-zhao).
 Prior to my time at MIT, I obtained dual Bachelor's degrees in Urban Management and Economics from Peking University.

 My research area is the intersection of **Causal Inference**, **Urban Computing**, and **Travel Decisions**: